What Is the Google Index?

 Here's how indexing fits into the whole process:

-- Crawling: Googlebot crawls the web and look for new or updated pages
+- Crawling: Googlebot crawls the web and looks for new or updated pages

 - Indexing: Google analyzes the pages and stores them in a huge database